How to Dispute a Credit Card Charge

 - Include supporting evidence of the issue, such as emails, invoices or receipts, if you have them.

 After you file a dispute, the credit card company must send you a letter acknowledging the dispute within 30 days.
-The dispute must be settled no longer than 90 days after the company received your letter.
+Under federal law, the dispute must be settled no later than 90 days after the company received your letter.

 Does Disputing a Charge Impact Credit?

-A credit card dispute in and of itself won't impact your credit directly.
-The fact that you've disputed a charge may appear on your credit report, and potential lenders will see it—but according to the FCBA, it is illegal for lenders to deny you credit merely because you have disputed a charge or bill.
+A credit card dispute won't impact your credit directly, but the fact that you've disputed a charge may appear on your credit report.
+According to the FCBA, however, it is illegal for lenders to deny you credit or report a delinquent payment merely because you have disputed a charge or bill.

 You are not required to pay for charges that are in dispute while they're under investigation, but you do have to pay the rest of your credit card bill.
 If you don't do so, your payment could be marked as late or missed, negatively affecting your credit.
 Plus, if the result of your dispute shows that you are, in fact, responsible for the charge, you'll have to pay—and refusing to do so can also have a negative credit impact.

-If your credit card balance is high due to charges that are in dispute, that will affect your credit utilization ratio, which makes up 30% of your FICO® Score☉ .
+If your credit card balance is high due to charges that are in dispute, that will affect your "amounts owed," which includes your credit utilization rate and accounts for 30% of your FICO® ScoreΘ.
 The credit card issuer must promptly refund any money you're owed as a result of the dispute resolution, but you may find your credit is affected in the meantime.